Log in

 Mike Keen is Managing Partner of Hometowne Development LLC, and a Partner with Neighborhood Evolution.

-Uncovering Your Economic Impact: Quantifying Economic Development with Data-Driven Insights|1 CM
+Uncovering Your Community's Economic Impact: Quantifying Economic Development with Data-Driven Insights|1 CM

 Imagine proving that your community and placemaking investments are not just promising but backed by solid evidence, leading to more strategic and effective future investment.
 How would that strengthen your story?
 New technologies now allow us to not only uncover exactly how many people visited your place and distinguish between local residents, visitors and employees, but how much money they spent during their visit.
 In this session, planners will learn how to harness the power of data to tell compelling stories that effectively communicate to the public, developers, policymakers, and funders with data.
 By integrating location intelligence and foot traffic data gaining valuable geodemographic insights, we can thoroughly evaluate both established and newly developed places, determine where further investments or new services are needed, and ensure current programming & policies are grounded in accurate visitation data.
 Join us to see how data-driven storytelling can turn your visionary ideas into concrete realities, demonstrating the true value of your placemaking initiatives.